Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical and quantum chaos

 \section{Classical and quantum chaos}

 Depending on the interaction strength and the energy of the system, the classical Dicke model develops chaos in the sense of exhibiting a positive Lyapunov exponent and mixing.
-Signatures of this classical transition from a regular to a chaotic regime appear also in the quantum domain, where the eigenvalues become correlated and the eigenstates in most basis approach random vectors.
+Signatures of this classical transition from a regular to a chaotic regime appear also in the quantum domain, where the eigenvalues become correlated and the eigenstates in most bases approach random vectors.
 These signatures characterize what became known as quantum chaos.
-Classical (Sec.~\ref{subs:classicalChaos}) and quantum (Sec.~\ref{subs:quantchaos}) chaos are the subjects of this section.
+Early studies on classical and quantum chaos in the Dicke model can be traced back to the 1970s \cite{Belobrov1976} and 1980s \cite{Graham1984,Fox1987}.
+Both classical (Sec.~\ref{subs:classicalChaos}) and quantum (Sec.~\ref{subs:quantchaos}) approaches are addressed in this section.